italia/spid-cie-oidc-docs/docs/en/flusso_autenticazione.rst

   When the RP contacts the *Token Endpoint* at the end of the authentication flow, it sends the **code verifier** created initially, so that the OP can check if its hash is the same as in the authentication request.

-  Following, an example of a Python script for generating the requested parameters.
+  An example of a Python script for generating the requested parameters is shown.

   .. literalinclude :: ../../static/pkce.py
    :language: python